msikma/bwrepinfo/readme.md

 Utility that uses [evanandrewrose/screpparsed](https://github.com/evanandrewrose/screparsed) to parse StarCraft: Remastered replay files, and then formats the raw data into human-readable information for easy display.

+This utility is designed to be used in conjunction with the [Discord](https://discord.com/) API.

 ## License

 MIT license.